pburglin/terraform101/README.md

 Terraform has been successfully initialized!
 ```

-2. Check what terraform will do if you apply it:
+2. Check what terraform will do before you apply it:
 ```
 terrafform plan